hariharan-sabapathi/Claims-Adjudication-Denial-Intelligence-Platform/README.md

 # Healthcare Claims & Denial Analytics Platform

-An end-to-end analytics engineering pipeline that turns CMS Data Entrepreneurs' Synthetic Public Use File (DE-SynPUF) claims data into an executive dashboard for identifying claim denial patterns and revenue-cycle bottlenecks.
+An end-to-end data pipeline that turns CMS Data Entrepreneurs' Synthetic Public Use File (DE-SynPUF) claims data into an executive dashboard for identifying insurance claim denial patterns and revenue-cycle bottlenecks.

 ## Business problem

-Claim denials and slow-paying accounts receivable are driven by adjudication issues — duplicate submissions, missing authorizations, coverage gaps — that are hard to see claim by claim, provider by provider.
-This project ingests CMS's synthetic inpatient/outpatient claims and beneficiary data, models them into a star schema, and surfaces them in a Power BI control tower so revenue-cycle stakeholders can rank denial reasons by financial loss, compare providers, and target the claims and processes most worth fixing.
+Insurance claims are sometimes delayed or denied because of problems like duplicate submissions, missing information, or coverage issues.
+Finding these problems across thousands of claims can be difficult.
+This project uses CMS's synthetic healthcare claims data to build a data warehouse and an interactive Power BI dashboard that helps identify the most common denial reasons, compare provider performance, and highlight where improvements can reduce delays and financial losses.

 ## Architecture